 The Audit Committee covers a regular programme of agenda items, together with other current topics, through an annual schedule of four meetings.
 All scheduled meetings were held and no additional meetings were deemed necessary.

-The Accounting Officer, and board, have also been informed by the following operational committees throughout the period under review:
+The Accounting Officer and the Board have also been informed by the following operational committees throughout the period under review:

 Debt Management Committee